MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 As an IT admin, you may want to provide Outlook for Mac users in your organization with a standard set of preferences in either of the following ways:

-- Set a default preference, which users can change
+- Set a default preference, which users can change.
-- Force a particular preference, which users can’t change
+- Force a particular preference, which users can’t change.

 The following preferences can be used to simplify account setup for Office 365 mailboxes, help protect company data, and support a streamlined user experience.